TeriAnn's Guide to Aladdin Mantle Lamps

 Aladdin Lox-On gallery

 The model 12 gallery was entirely new for the Lox-On mantle.
-The cone was moved back to the gallery from the mantle and a new mantle base locking provided proper spacing between the cone and mantle.
+The cone was moved back to the gallery from the mantle and a new mantle base locking sealed the bottom rim of the new mantle frame to the cone.
+This assured that the airflow inside the mantle was controlled by the air coming up through the air diffuser and as channeled through the baffle inside the cone.
+You can see part of the baffle inside the cone in the picture.

 This gallery also introduced the Lox-On chimney.
 Gone are fingers that hopefully held the chimney on tight enough not to fall off during lighting.